timrossinfo/timrossinfo.github.com/source/projects/index.markdown

 ### [90 Seconds TV](http://90seconds.tv)

-Worked on integrating the [Xero API](http://xero.com) in a Rails workflow-management app.
+Worked on integrating the [Xero API](http://xero.com) in a Rails workflow-management application.